Primary Care Addiction Medicine Fellowship

 San Francisco, CA. 94143-0874

-We are now accepting applications for the 2019-20 Fellowship.
-Applications are reviewed on a rolling basis.
-Please submit your application materials no later than January 1, 2020.
+We are now accepting applications for the 2020-21 Fellowship.
+Applications are reviewed on a rolling basis beginning July 15th, 2019.
+Please submit your application materials no later than November 1, 2019.

 After a complete application has been received, the Program Director and Selection Committee will review your application and make a decision to offer an interview.
-Prospective candidates will meet with the Fellowship Program Director and with faculty member(s) with similar clinical or scholarly interests.
+Prospective candidates will meet with the Program Director and with faculty member(s) with similar clinical or scholarly interests.
 Interviews provide an opportunity to ask questions and learn more about the curriculum and training program.
-For a July 1 start date, successful applicants will be notified no later than February 24, 2020.

-If you are a physician with a demonstrated commitment to a career integrating evidence-based addiction medicine into the primary care of the urban underserved, we hope you will consider applying to join us.
+If you are a physician with a demonstrated commitment to a career integrating evidence-based addiction medicine with the primary care of the urban underserved, we hope you will consider applying to join us.

 Paula J. Lum, MD, MPH